Firebase vs Heroku | What are the Differences?

 What are Heroku advantages?

-Higher level of flexibility, real-time logs, and NoSQL and SQL databases.
+Higher level of flexibility, real-time logs, and multiple databases.

 What are Heroku drawbacks?